Varinos Dental Associates

 You need a significant amount of bone tissue in your jaw for implants to properly work.
 If you’ve experienced some bone loss, or simply have a smaller jawbone, your dentist might need to do a bone graft before you can get your implants.

 Once your jaw is ready for your implants, your dentist makes a small incision in your gums, drills a tiny hole in your jawbone, and places the implant inside.
 Over the next few months, your implant and your jawbone will fuse together as they heal from the surgery.

 After your implant has fused, you come back to get your abutment, a tiny post that connects to your implant, sticks up through your gum, and connects to your restoration.

 With your abutment in place, your dentist takes an impression of your smile and sends it off to a lab that makes the restoration.
-If you’re getting a crown, Varinos Dental Associates of Newburyport might be able to mill it in-office with their CEREC® same-day crown machine.
+If you’re getting a crown, Varinos Dental Associates has the ability to mill it in-office with their CEREC® same-day crown machine.

 Your dentist seals your restoration to your abutment, and your tooth replacement is complete.
 You leave the office with a smile that feels like you were never missing a tooth in the first place.

 Get started with your dental implants today.
-Schedule a consultation with Varinos Dental Associates of Newburyport by phone or online
+Schedule a consultation with Varinos Dental Associates by phone or online